 The pastoral ways of life are practiced by millions of families worldwide, ranging between 150 and 500 million people, that are distributed over 50% of the Earth's surface.
 The large number of people and expansive land collectively demonstrate the benefits of biodiversity conservation and continued supply of key ecosystem services.

-Pastoralists are increasingly losing access to their lands due to both long-standing and ongoing land tenure changes driven by development initiatives targeting pastoral lands.
-Policies and projects promoting privatization of land, which include land acquisition, poorly justified afforestation carbon offset projects and renewable energy are harming Rangelands worldwide.
+Pastoralists are increasingly losing access to their lands due to both long-standing and ongoing land tenure changes driven by development initiatives targeting pastoral lands. .
+Rangelands are often erroneously perceived as ‘empty land’ and not as the complex livelihoods supporting socio-ecological systems that they are...Policies and projects promoting privatization of land, which include land acquisition, poorly justified afforestation carbon offset projects and renewable energy are harming Rangelands worldwide.
 Some of these conservation initiatives are state-controlled and have even imposed restrictions on livestock movement, enforced sedentarization, displaced pastoral communities, and continue to disrupt customary governance systems.
 This diminishes traditional ecological knowledge and values, which play a vital role in maintaining the Rangelands biodiversity.

 Pastoral commons are typically managed by local pastoral institutions that draw on generational knowledge of the local ecology and are well-versed in navigating uncertainties within regional social and political dynamics.
 This involve assemblies of pastoralists, under the local pastoral governance system, that after careful discussion and negotiation impose a total or partial limitation of access to a pastoral space or resource during a determined period.
 Pastoral practices and optimal grazing through by livestock play a crucial role in maintaining local biodiversity by preventing encroachment of open Rangeland habitats by woody or exotic plants, enhancing nutrient cycling, and benefiting pollinators, soil health, and ecosystem stability.